thejamesgore/ga-projects/GA-Project-3/README.md

 ---

 Have a very clear idea of what precisely will be the funcitonality of the app so you can clearly define models from the outset so they don't need to be modified later during development, however I would assume as apps become more successful and grow models will need to be updated to accomodate future features.

+Structuring the way one works with others is crucial to ensure efficient use of time.
+This means the obvious such as using agile working, strong initial planning, and assigning jobs to people based on interest and capacity or desire to work on a task.
+However, this also extends to how day to day coding works too such as scheduling time in a group as we all were working full time and also had responsibilities outside of the immersive that were time demanding but also small things such as having one person also run a working base version of the code from which everyone can live code and contribute to initially and pushing the groups work to git hub, until individuals are able to work on aspects that when merged wont intefere with the functionality of the existing code base.

 ## Future Content and Improvements